 - Early in the film during the chase scene, Rolf bites Ed on the leg and begins to drag him out of the car.
 Ed thinks he's done for and tells his friends to go on without him and asks them to never forget him.
 As he's finally pulled out, both Double D and Eddy shout out "ED!" and reach out grabbing him by both arms and pull him out of Rolf's grip, back into the safety of the car.
 It is a small heartwarming moment during an epic chase scene that shows how close the Eds are, even Eddy is willing to risk his life to save one of his best friends from doom.

-- A specific example from the movie, seeing compulsive Neat Freak Double D getting absolutely filthy without a moment's hesitation to try helping his friends during the quicksand prank combined a Crowning Moment of Heartwarming with a Tear Jerker.
+- A specific example from the movie, seeing compulsive Neat Freak Double D getting absolutely filthy without a moment's hesitation to try helping his friends during the quicksand prank combined a Heartwarming Moment with a Tear Jerker.

 - The quicksand prank drives Double D to decide to abandon his friends.
 After he and Eddy argue over this, Eddy actually breaks down sobbing and admits that it's his fault nearly all of his plans have failed, and that he can't blame anyone, including Double D, for hating him, since he doesn't even like himself.
 Double D is moved and forgives Eddy, cheering him up and points out that, despite his flaws, he still considers him to be his best friend.
 Aww.